Arijeet2580/Arijeet2580/README.md

 ====================================================================================================================================

 * ✉️  You can contact me at [arijeet.kar2003@gmail.com](mailto:arijeet.kar2003@gmail.com)
-* 🧠  I'm currently enhancing my knowledge by working on new Projects
+* 🧠  I'm currently enhancing my proficiency by working on new Projects

 ### Skills